uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 We use the `lmod` system for managing software environments.
 [Learn more about how to use `lmod`](/userinfo/hpc/software/modules/).

 ## Does RC install research software?
-Our staff will install software onto Rivanna if it is of wide applicability to the user community.
+Our staff will install software onto the HPC system if it is of wide applicability to the user community.
 Software used by one group should be installed by the group members, ideally onto leased storage for the group.
 We can provide assistance for individual installations.

 For help installing research software on your PC, please contact Research Software Support at [res-consult@virginia.edu](mailto:res-consult@virginia.edu).

 ## Is there any other way to install research software that I need?
 Some groups and departments have installed a bundle of software they need into shared space.
 Please see your departmental IT support personnel if your department has its own bundle.

-## Can I run this Docker container on Rivanna?
+## Can I run this Docker container on Rivanna/Afton?
-We do not run Docker on Rivanna.
+We do not run Docker on the HPC system.
 Instead we use Apptainer.
 Apptainer can run Docker images directly, or you can convert a Docker image to an Apptainer image.
 To import existing Docker images, use the `apptainer pull` command.
 ```
 module load apptainer
 apptainer pull docker://account/image